Goshashosha/Numerical-Methods-Practice/README.md

 # Implementation of numerical methods

 Hey, everyone.
-That is a repository for fixing progress on my university task.
+That is a repository for fixing progress on my university tasks.
 Hope you'll find something useful for yourself!

 <br />